chequanghuy/FA-Seg/README.md

 python evaluation/eval_{voc/coco/context}.py
 ```

-## License
-This project is licensed under <a rel="license" href="https://github.com/mc-lan/SmooSeg/blob/master/LICENSE">NTU S-Lab License 1.0</a>.
-Redistribution and use should follow this license.

 ## Acknowledgement
 This work would not have been possible without the valuable contributions of the following authors.